sandeep-varma8029/ANLP_Final_Project_TaCL_BERT_Checkpoint_2/Chinese Benchmark/README.md

 # ANLP Final Project - TACL BERT Checkpoint 2: Chinese Benchmark Analysis

-In this repository, we evaluate the performance of the TaCL Chinese model using five datasets: msra, resume, weibo, ontonotes, and pku.
+In this Folder, we evaluate the performance of the TaCL Chinese model using five datasets: msra, resume, weibo, ontonotes, and pku.
 We compute F1 score, precision, and recall metrics for this model on these datasets.
 Analyzing the results of the TaCL-Chinese benchmark across different datasets provides valuable insights into the model’s performance and potential areas for improvement.

 ## Task Details